AGNELLI ItalianFrom Italian

 "descendant of Marcach", a given name meaning "horse rider".

-MARSHALL EnglishDerived from Middle English
+Marshall EnglishDerived from Middle English

-mareschal "marshal", ultimately from Germanic
+mareschal "marshal", from Latin

 marah "horse" and